OpenAMP/openamp-docs/openamp/overview.rst

 ..  image:: ../images/fundamentals/resource-assignment.svg

-The yellow colored boxes are the Linux **runtime domain** as the host controller running on a single processor, utilizing the two cores in a `Symmetric Multiprocessing <https://en.wikipedia.org/wiki/Symmetric_multiprocessing>`_ setup.
+The yellow colored boxes are the Linux **runtime domain** as the main controller running on a single processor, utilizing the two cores in a `Symmetric Multiprocessing <https://en.wikipedia.org/wiki/Symmetric_multiprocessing>`_ setup.
 The green and blue colored boxes details the RTOS and Bare Metal remote applications each running on a single core of a remote processor as their own **runtime domain**.
 The Linux system shares memory with both remotes, but the remote applications do not share memory.
 Each domain owns independent peripherals in the system.
 Although the Linux domain is `SMP <https://en.wikipedia.org/wiki/Symmetric_multiprocessing>`_, all three **runtime domains** together make up an `AMP <https://en.wikipedia.org/wiki/Asymmetric_multiprocessing>`_ system.

 .. _runtime-control-work-label: